Clase

 Clase is a suburban district of the City and County of Swansea, Wales within the Mynydd-Bach ward.
 Clase approximates to the housing area south of Clasemont Road between Morriston and Llangyfelach.
+Clase estate consists mainly of social housing which was developed from the 1950s onwards.

 History

 Clasemont was the home and therefore territorial designation of Sir John Morris, 1st Baronet who founded Morriston, Swansea on the basis of copper-smelting, brass manufacture, tin-plating and coal mining - coal is a major local mineral and copper was imported from other parts of Wales and from Cornwall.
 Before then, Morriston was a rural and woodland part of Llangyfelach.